ppriyankasen/IDV-5.9.1-IsEmpty-Issue/README.md

 ## Create the Vault

 In this step, we will create the vault and test it by storing an retrieving a value from it.
-We will call this value the `session` since storing session data in a vault is the most common use case.
+This value will be called `session`, since storing session data in a vault is the most common use case of Identity Vault.
 However, it is certainly not the _only_ use case.

 First, create a service named vault.